Skip to main content

 • Toradol (ketorolac) can cause serious GI problems, including peptic ulcers, bleeding, or perforation of the stomach or intestines, which could be fatal.
 Any of these events can occur without warning.
 Toradol (ketorolac) is contraindicated (should not be used) in patients with active peptic ulcer disease, patients with recent GI bleeds, and patients with a history of ulcer disease or GI bleeds.
 Elderly patients are at greater risk for GI events.

 • NSAIDs can cause an increased risk of serious cardiovascular events, such as heart attack or stroke, which can be fatal.
-The risk can occur early in treatment, and the risk increases with duration of treatment.
+The risk can occur early in treatment, and the risk increases with the duration of treatment.

 • Toradol (ketorolac) should not be used:

-• in the setting of CABG surgery
+• in the setting of coronary artery bypass graft (CABG) surgery

 • in patients who have recently had a heart attack